juicermv/GTA-GPS-Redux/README.md

+# WARNING
+This branch is purely experimental and **has not been tested**.
+Compile at your own accord.

 # GTA SA GPS Reudx

 This is a fork of the fixed GPS version by JuniorDjjr.
 It includes automatic navigation for mission markers.